xurzua/node-voicegateway-soe/README.md

 # node-voicegateway-soe

 Service Orchestration Engine (SOE) for the IBM Voice Gateway (VGW) written in Node.js using the Restify REST framework.
-For more information and other useful examples built in Python or Java please visit:
+For more information and other useful examples built with Python or Java please visit:

 * [IBM WASdev Github](https://github.com/WASdev/sample.voice.gateway/tree/master/soe) - The IBM WASdev Github page

+## What's NEW

-## Current Release 2.1.0-1 - What's New
+### 2.2.0 - Current Release

+* 2.2.0   : Added '/reporting' endpoint for Voice Gateway event logging (CDR, Transcriptions, Conversation) using Apache CouchDB as database backend.

+### 2.1.0

-* [Added] 2.1.0: Support for multiple Watson Conversation Workspaces (multi-tenant).
+* 2.1.0   : Support for multiple Watson Conversation Workspaces (multi-tenant).
-* [Added] 2.1.0-1: Minor changes - Code refactoring.
+* 2.1.0-1 : Minor changes - Code refactoring.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.